Development

 FieldMeaning

-toolStable internal tool id such as claude-code, cursor, codex, or copilot
+toolStable internal tool id such as claude-code, cursor, codex, copilot, or gemini

 modelRaw or inferred model name before display shortening